3. Messages#

 parameter.

 If a command is specified with an argument, the actual argument is given in the data part as a JSON value.
-This may be also a JSON object if the datatype of the argument specifies that (i.e. the type of the single argument can also be a struct, tuple or an array, see Data Info).
+This may be also a JSON object if the datatype of the argument specifies that (i.e. the type of the single argument can also be a struct, tuple or an array, see Data types).
 The types of arguments must conform to the declared datatypes from the datatype of the command argument.

 A command may have a return value, which may also be structured.
 The “done”